SpaceX Red Dragon: Landing system

-Because to its design integrating a robust heat shield and powerful thrusters, a modified SpaceX Dragon 2 capsule might, with further development, have been able to perform all the necessary entry, descent and landing (EDL) functions in order to deliver payloads of 1 t or more to the Martian surface without using a parachute; the use of parachutes is not feasible without significant vehicle modifications.
+Because of its design integrating a robust heat shield and powerful thrusters, a modified SpaceX Dragon 2 capsule might, with further development, have been able to perform all the necessary entry, descent and landing (EDL) functions in order to deliver payloads of 1 t or more to the Martian surface without using a parachute; the use of parachutes is not feasible without significant vehicle modifications.

 After direct entry into the atmosphere at 6 km/s it was calculated that the capsule's own aerodynamic drag may slow it sufficiently for the remainder of descent to be within the capability of the SuperDraco retro-propulsion thrusters.
 It could be designed with a center of gravity (CG) offset to enter with a lift-to-drag ratio of 0.24 (like Mars Science Laboratory).
 The CG offset could be removed by ejecting 120 kg of ballast mass.
 It would transition directly from atmospheric flight to powered descent at Mach 2.24.
-The retrorockets would slow the craft as it descends into Mars' upper atmosphere at supersonic speed.
+The retrorockets would slow the craft as it descends into Mars's upper atmosphere at supersonic speed.
 1900 kg of propellant would provide the Δv required for soft landing at 2.4 m/s.

 This approach was expected to allow the capsule to land at much higher Martian elevations than could be done with a parachute, and within 10 km landing accuracy.
 As of 2011 the SpaceX engineering team was developing options for payload integration with the Dragon capsule.
 Potential landing sites would have been polar or mid-latitude sites with proven near-surface ice.

 In July 2017, Musk announced that development of propulsive landing had ceased in favor of a "much better" landing technique for Starship.